ao307/ao307/README.md

 <h1 align="center">Hi 👋, I'm Ali Ashraf</h1>
 <h3 align="center">I have a passion for creating beautiful and functional mobile applications using the Flutter framework.
-With over 2 years of experience in Flutter development, I have worked on a variety of projects, ranging from small-scale applications to large-scale enterprise solutions.
+With extensive experience in Flutter development, I've worked on a variety of projects, ranging from small-scale applications to large-scale enterprise solutions.
 I am always eager to learn new technologies and stay up-to-date with the latest trends in mobile development.
 In my free time, I enjoy contributing to open-source projects and sharing my knowledge with the community.</h3>

 [//]: # (space)
 <p>&nbsp;</p>